 Students are encouraged to arrange their own experience, and advice on how to do this is available in the work experience guide.
 The College works in partnership with a number of organisations to provide experiences of the work place for students that are advertised in weekly Careers Bulletin.

-If your organisation would be willing to offer an experience of the work place please contact Sam Burnett, via the contact details above and or download the leaflet How employers can help
+If your organisation would be willing to offer an experience of the work place please contact Sam Burnett, via the contact details above and download the leaflet How employers can help (see section below).